theGosh/thegosh.github.io/research.md

 <p align="left">

 I would like to expand my focus to questions about interactions between wildlife and humans—a dynamic that remains problematic and poorly understood.
-I will need to learn new techniques to evaluate human social behavior, but my research skills will be useful in carrying out interdisciplinary work.
-In fact, the SRSF model—a now tested estimator of (in theory) any number of social and physical drivers of movement—can help me set in motion my research ideas.
+The SRSF model will be handy, because it can (theoretically) estimate multiple sociophysical drivers of movement by any species, including humans.

 <p align="left">